If you’re an engineer this might sound simple. If you’re an end-user this might sound highly complex.

 We are here to give you a better understanding of what Simplified English is, talk about its benefits of Simplified Technical English, and – more importantly – show you how your organization can benefit from embracing Simplified Technical English best practices.

-Etteplan is an established name in the Simplified (Technical) English field.
-We provide best-of-class software and are home to 3500 specialists around the world.
+Etteplan is a well established name in the Simplified (Technical) English field.
+We provide best-of-class software and are home to 4000 specialists around the world.

 We provide solutions for industrial equipment and plant engineering, software and embedded solutions, and technical documentation solutions to the world’s leading companies in the manufacturing industry.